 The procedure to obtain a valid license is dependent upon which suspension was imposed.
 You should contact an attorney or the Clerk’s office depending on the severity of the suspension.

 A Petition for occupational driving privileges is available through the Civil Division of the Clerk’s office.
-The Petition must be filed with current proof of insurance, proof of employment on company letterhead and a filing fee of $130.00, payable in cash or money order, or a Visa, MasterCard or American Express (a $3.00 convenience will be assessed for a credit card transaction).
+The Petition must be filed with current proof of insurance, proof of employment on company letterhead and a filing fee of $150.00, payable in cash or money order, or a Visa, MasterCard or American Express.

 The number of points accumulated on a person’s driving record can be found by contacting the Bureau of Motor Vehicles.